shengwu/mint-scripts/README.md

 semi-automated transaction classification with better data analysis, so it looks like the best I can do is analyze the data myself.

+As an alternative, I had some luck uploading my transactions file directly to Statwing.com.

 ## summarize_year.py

 Log in to Mint and visit